 - Better ticketing systems abroad mean no faffing around.
 It works like a dream on the mainland continent, with prices dirt-cheap and good discount schemes for seniors.

 - Buses are used far more in Europe, with none of this ‘only people who can’t drive or who’ve lost their license’ mentality’.
 Everyone travels by bus now and then, even if they have cars.

 - The buses are often cleaner and run on green energy, unlike some of the still polluting buses here, which can almost create smog.

-- Buses take into account rural areas.
-One really common problem in England is that the bus services in rural areas are very scant, and sometimes non-existance in villages, where you may even have to take a taxi, to get to the bus stop.
-Years ago, one town in England had a ‘wiggly bus’, a great idea that could be emulated elsewhere.
-The bus basically ‘wiggles’ through the villages and uses GPS technology for users to ‘hail the bus’ so that it stops.
-It’s more like a taxi for the whole community, and enables people to travel where and when they want.
-It gives local jobs, and is safe as the head office always knows where the bus is.
+- Buses in English rural areas are scant, and sometimes non-existent.
+You may even need a taxi to get to the bus stop!
+Some towns still have a ‘wiggly bus’ that uses GPS technology for users to ‘hail the bus’ so it stops on demand, a bit like a taxi for the community.
+This enables people to travel where and when they want.
+And gives local jobs (safe, as head office always knows where the bus is).

 - The other main issue why people don’t use the bus is that the journeys take so long.
 Sometimes it’s good to be slow, but not that slow!
 Obviously stopping off is good, but the time it takes to get to one town from another, often means it would be quicker to walk!

 - Invest in good clean electric vehicles that are quiet, smooth and more disabled-friendly.
 And long-term, less costly to run.
 Many services use big buses that lie almost empty.
 It would be better to have a fleet of more smaller buses, that ran more frequently.